DiceHoldingsInc/puppet-solrcloud/README.md

 **After I moved things around to make it work, this is no more a puppet module, but a vagrant wrapper.**

+STATUS:
+- Solr start (one node)
+- No core on it

 ## Description

 This is a puppet module for setting up a multi-core solr cluster able to connect